-But this assumes we believe that quantum states are objective ontic states, or assumes something like the eigenvalue-eigenstate link.
+But this assumes we believe that quantum states are objective ontic states, or assumes something like the eigenvalueeigenstate link.

-Anti-\psi-ontology
+Anti- ψ -ontology

-- Quantum states are not ontic.
+- Quantum states are not ontic, i.e. not intrinsic properties of an individual quantum system.

 - Instead they represent:

 - our knowledge

 - our information

 - our beliefs

 - what we can say

 - advice

 - about the quantum system, depending which Copenhagenish view we are considering.

 - Therefore, two different descriptions of a measurement need not be contradictory, e.g. they could represent the descriptions of two different observers who have access to different information.

-- ${\odot}$ Note: I would be happy to call this ψ -epistemic, but some Copenhagenists dislike that label.
+- Note: I would be happy to call this ψ -epistemic, but some Copenhagenists dislike that label.